-Rear sub frame may be changed or altered, but the type of material must remain as homologated or of higher specific weight
+Rear sub frame construction may be changed or altered, but the material must remain as homologated or of higher specific weight.
+The seat section/body work material may be replaced, but the homologated shape/profile must remain as homologated.

 The paint scheme is not restricted.